-Day 1 Sunday: Arrival in Fairbanks, Transfer to Hotel, Welcome Dinner ( D )
+Day 1 Arrival in Fairbanks, Transfer to Hotel

-Day 3 Tuesday: All Day in Kaktovik.
-Morning 4 hr boat tour with the Siku to the Barrier Islands for prime Polar Bear Viewing. ( B,L,D ) in Kaktovik
+Day 3 All Day in Kaktovik.
+Morning 3 hr boat tour to the Barrier Islands for prime Polar Bear Viewing, afternoon 3 hrs boat tour ( B,L,D ) in Kaktovik

-Day 6 Friday: After Breakfast feel the power of a Sled Dog Team.
+Day 5 It is Sled Dog time !
+After Breakfast feel the power of a Sled Dog Team.
 We hook up 16 dogs to a training cart and take to the Two Rivers Trails.
-After lunch we drive out to the Chena Hot Springs Resort for a dip in the soothing waters.
+After lunch we drive out to the Chena Hot Springs Resort for a dip in the soothing waters. .
 Farewell Dinner. ( B,L,D )

 - 1 hotel night, double room in Fairbanks